-• We obtained an understanding of the legal and regulatory frameworks that are applicable to the Pension Fund and determined that the most significant ,which are directly relevant to specific assertions in the financial statements, are those related to the reporting frameworks (international accounting standards as interpreted and adapted by the CIPFA/LASAAC Code of practice on local authority accounting in the United Kingdom 2021/22, The Local Audit and Accountability Act 2014, the Accounts and Audit Regulations 2015, the Public Service Pensions Act 2013, The Local government Pension Scheme Regulations 2013 and the Local Government Pension Scheme (Management and Investment of Funds) Regulations 2016.

-• We enquired of senior officers and the Pensions Committee, concerning the Authority's policies and procedures relating to:

-- the identification, evaluation and compliance with laws and regulations; - the detection and response to the risks of fraud; and - the establishment of internal controls to mitigate risks related to fraud or non-compliance with laws and regulations.

-• We enquired of senior officers, and the Pensions Committee, whether they were aware of any instances of non-compliance with laws and regulations or whether they had any knowledge of actual, suspected or alleged fraud.

-• We assessed the susceptibility of the Pension Fund's financial statements to material misstatement, including how fraud might occur, by evaluating officers' incentives and opportunities for manipulation of the financial statements.
+- We obtained an understanding of the legal and regulatory frameworks that are applicable to the Pension Fund and determined that the most significant ,which are directly relevant to specific assertions in the financial statements, are those related to the reporting frameworks (international accounting standards as interpreted and adapted by the CIPFA/LASAAC Code of practice on local authority accounting in the United Kingdom 2021/22, The Local Audit and Accountability Act 2014, the Accounts and Audit Regulations 2015, the Public Service Pensions Act 2013, The Local government Pension Scheme Regulations 2013 and the Local Government Pension Scheme (Management and Investment of Funds) Regulations 2016. - We enquired of senior officers and the Pensions Committee, concerning the Authority's policies and procedures relating to: - the identification, evaluation and compliance with laws and regulations; - the detection and response to the risks of fraud; and - the establishment of internal controls to mitigate risks related to fraud or non-compliance with laws and regulations. - We enquired of senior officers, and the Pensions Committee, whether they were aware of any instances of non-compliance with laws and regulations or whether they had any knowledge of actual, suspected or alleged fraud. - We assessed the susceptibility of the Pension Fund's financial statements to material misstatement, including how fraud might occur, by evaluating officers' incentives and opportunities for manipulation of the financial statements.
 This included the evaluation of the risk of management override of controls and any other fraud risks identified for the audit.
-We determined that the principal risks were in relation to:
+We determined that the principal risks were in relation to: - Journal entries posted by senior officers and unauthorised users and those with unusual descriptions and; - The valuation of level 3 investments, including directly held property and the insurance buy in. - Our audit procedures involved: